Adversarial Defenses via Vector Quantization: Defenses with Vector Quantization

-Let $x$ denote an instance of the natural image and $x'$ its adversarially perturbed image.
-Let $\hat{x}$ and $\hat{x}'$ denote their respective quantized version.
+Let $x$ denote a natural image and $x'$ its adversarially perturbed image.
+Let $\hat{x}$ and $\widehat{x'}$ denote their respective quantized versions.
 Let $c$ and $c'$ respectively represent the set of cluster centers obtained from $x$ and that obtained from $x'$, and let $\mathbf{f}$ represent a classifier that is subject to adversarial attacks.

-The adversarial attack considered in this paper is projected gradient descent (PGD) \cite{pgd}, one of the most powerful white-box attacks.
-Iteratively utilizing the loss gradient with respect to the input, PGD generates an adversarial example $x'$ from a natural image $x$ under $\epsilon$-bounded $\ell_\infty$-norm constraint, i.e., $||x-x'||_\infty\leq \epsilon$.
+The adversarial attacks considered in this paper are projected gradient descent (PGD) \cite{pgd} and AutoAttack \cite{autoattack}, where PGD is one of the most powerful white-box attacks and AutoAttack is an ensemble of white-box and black-box attacks.
+These attacks generate an adversarial example $x'$ from a natural image $x$ under $\epsilon$-bounded $\ell_\infty$-norm constraint, i.e., $||x-x'||_\infty\leq \epsilon$.

-To defend classifier $\mathbf{f}$ against such an attack, an input image $X$ is first processed by the quantizer $\mathbf{Q}_{\hat{X}|X}$, and then passed to model $\mathbf{f}$, as shown in Figure \ref{fig:procedure}.